dannybloe/dzVents/dzVents/QUICKREF.md

 Available on the collections: devices, variables, scenes, groups:
  - **forEach(function( item, key):** Executes a provided function once per array element.
  - **filter(function( device )):** returns items in the collection for which the function returns true.
+ - **reduce(function, initial)**:  Loop over all items in the collection and do some calculation with it.

 ## Contants